-(Maximum of 1 page; must follow the specifications found in the instructions provided in Presentation standards for documents)
+(Maximum of 1 page; must follow the specifications found in the instructions provided in the Ensure attached documents meet presentation standards section.)

-From the contributions listed in your CCV, choose up to three that you judge to be your most important research contributions and describe their significance in terms of influence on the direction of thought and activity within the target community and in terms of significance to, and use by, other researchers and knowledge users.
+From the research-related contributions listed in your CCV, choose up to three that you judge to be your most important, and describe their significance in terms of influence on the direction of thought and activity within the target community and in terms of significance to, and use by, other researchers and knowledge users.